Air Force vs. Army NCAA Football Odds, Plays and Insights | November 6, 2021

 Army Stats and Trends

-- Army's games this season have hit the over on four of seven set point totals (57.1%).
+- Army's games this year have hit the over on four of seven set point totals (57.1%).

-- Army is 2-3 against the spread and 4-1 overall in games when it records more than 16.8 points.
+- Army is 2-3 against the spread and 4-1 overall when the team scores more than 16.8 points.

-- In games that Army picks up more than 281.4 yards, the team is 2-3 against the spread and 4-1 overall.
+- Army is 2-3 against the spread and 4-1 overall when the team totals more than 281.4 yards.

 - The Black Knights have turned the ball over six times, five fewer times than the Falcons have forced turnovers (11).